knpuniversity/symfony/knpu/ep2-fundamentals/environments.md

 and send an `->info()`, since we're logging everything at the `info` setting and above.
 `'showing genus:'` and pop out the `.$genusName`.

+Jump back to the browser and refresh.
+Now we can see our "app Showing genus: octopus" message.
+If we did this in the `prod` environment we would not see those messages because the logger is not configured to do that.

+We can use this to control anything.
+Earlier we setup caching for markdown, perhaps we don't want that happening in the `dev` environment.
+Copy this block here, in `config.yml` and override it in `config_dev.yml`.
+Change the `type` from `file_system` to `array`. `array` is a built in type that basically means: "don't cache".

+With just that change, go back to the browser, refresh and since this is not caching we can see that it takes a whole second because of the `sleep(1)` I have in there.
+Refresh again, and it's still not caching.
+Switch over to the prod environment and refresh, beautiful, things are still really fast over here.

+There is another important thing to know about the `prod` environment.
+Head over to `config.yml`, remember we configured the twig service to use a thousands separator of periods, change that back to a comma which is the default value.

+Back to the browser and refresh in the `dev` environment.
+And there's our comma back in the species count.
+Now refresh in the `prod` environment.
+Huh, we are still seeing the period here.
+Here's the thing, the `prod` environment is primed for speed.
+Which means, that when you change configuration in the `prod` environment, it does not automatically update your cache.
+It's just using the existing cache since that is super fast.

+Whenever you do switch to the `prod` environment, you need to clear the production cache.
+Do that in the terminal with `./bin/console cache:clear --env=prod`.
+Even the bin console script runs in an environment by default it's the `dev` environment.

+Normally you won't worry about this while you're developing because you will not go to the prod environment much.
+You really only need to worry about this when you deploy.

+Back to the browser and refresh again in `prod` and boom, there's our comma!

+Ok, so what about all these other configuration files?
+Well, most of them are included the same way.
+At the top of `config.yml` we've got `parameters.yml`, `security.yml` and `services.yml` being imported.
+The important thing to understand here is that all of the files are just loading each other.
+There is nothing special about them.
+There is no configuration in `security.yml` that couldn't live in `config.yml`.

+In fact, I could copy this entire file, paste it into `config.yml`, completely delete `security.yml` and everything would be fine.
+All that to say that these configuration files are a part of the same system.
+There are two reasons why they are separated into multiple files:

+1. The environment specific override files
+2. Space!
+Security configuration is kind of big, having services on its own makes easier to create your own later.